doan-nguyen-543/IoT-Edge-Based-ECG-Monitoring/README.md

-# Edge-Based ECG Monitoring and Heart Abnormality Detection System Using AD8232 and ESP32
+# ECG Monitoring and Heart Abnormality Detection System Using AD8232 and ESP32

 ## Overview